 Aggressive behaviour and dementia

-Read our information for carers about why a person with dementia may behave aggressively.
+Read our information for carers about aggression and dementia, what we mean by aggressive behaviour and why a person with dementia may behave aggressively.

 Can dementia cause aggressive behaviour?